spendierk/UCCS-TKET-workshop-2022/Day 1/README.md

-Here you find the presented jupyter notebook, the corresponding HTML slides, and a code notbook with all the code snippets in one file.
+Here you find the presented jupyter notebook as HTML slides and a code notebook with all the code snippets in one file.